dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/tracker.md

     GET /api/33/messages

-To get list of sent tracker messages, below endpoint can be used.
+To get the list of sent tracker messages, the below endpoint can be used.
 ProgramInstance or ProgramStageInstance uid has to be provided.

 	GET /api/33/messages/scheduled/sent?programInstance={uid}
 	GET /api/33/messages/scheduled/sent?programStageInstance={uid}

-To get list of all scheduled message
+To get the list of all scheduled message

 	GET /api/33/messages/scheduled
 	GET /api/33/messages/scheduled?scheduledAt=2020-12-12